TedHusted/awake/awake.md/awake.md

 “It’s fine, Tess.
 They came to talk about Brent, not my pendejo chair.”

-Park and Tate exchange glances, and then Park says “First, thank you for speaking with us, Ms. Vargas.
+Park and Tate exchange glances, and then Park says, “First, thank you for speaking with us, Ms. Vargas.
 We know this must be difficult, given your connection with Mr. Geller.
 We’re here to go over a few specifics about the incident.”

 “Yes, I’ll help how ever I can.
 I think of Brent as a friend as well as a colleague.
 It’s all still a shock.”